CharlesJoseph2003/yc_mcp/README.md

 ```bash
 mcp install yc_mcp.py --name "YC Directory Server"
 ```
-Will auto install in Claude Desktop as a tool
+- Will auto install in Claude Desktop as a tool.
-May have to go into task manager, end the Claude Desktop task and restart Desktop to see the tool
+- May have to go into task manager, end the Claude Desktop task and restart Desktop to see the tool

 ## API Tools